asauber/kubernetes-proxy-protocol-demo/README.md

 ## Ingress + Proxy Protocol Demo with In-Cluster Services on Linode

-1. Create a Kubernetes cluster with Linode Kubernetes Engine and downlod the Kubeconfig
+1. Create a Kubernetes cluster with Linode Kubernetes Engine and download the Kubeconfig

 https://cloud.linode.com/kubernetes/create